The Senior Management team is responsible for the strategic direction of the Growing Up in New Zealand study.

 Dr Caroline Walker

 Caroline is a molecular biologist with a focus on molecular mechanisms regulating health and disease.
-Dr Walker leads the Biological Sampling sub-domain for the Growing Up in New Zealand study.
-Dr Walker lectures in genomic and gene expression at the University of Auckland, and is an expert in genetics and epigenetics.
+Caroline leads the Biological Sampling sub-domain for the Growing Up in New Zealand study.
+Caroline lectures in genomic and gene expression at the University of Auckland, and is an expert in genetics and epigenetics.
 Her earlier research focused on advancing knowledge of molecular mechanisms that regulate fertility and immune response.

 Professor Karen Waldie